simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 For interfaces, mobile is an excellent next step; an on-board touchscreen may be possible.

 The compiler and internal interfaces will need some architectural work to support multiple environments, and expressing their selection.
 Some details of the schema format and the protocol may not be portable.
 For example, bluetooth assigns one address to each field.

-### Integration with PYES
-This project is a related idea to PYES, which creates a similar desktop development kit but with a focus on programming devices with binaries.
-All that PYES needs to integrate serial-config is an association of binaries and configurations, and a way to ask a device which binary is currently loaded.

 ## Code Resources and Summary
 The code for serial-config is located at: [https://github.com/simonsbench/serial-config](https://github.com/simonsbench/serial-config)